warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     If this filters returns '97, 98 or 99' the message is rejected and is stopped in its travel.
 If the filter modifies the message it must return '100'.

+    Additional flags are allowed to be returned to XMail as a result of filter processing by adding the flags value to the exits code above listed.
+The currently defined flags are :

+    '8' Stop selected filter list processing.

+    Filter flags are additive and if more than one flag need to be specified, their values must be added together.
+If a filter "raw" exit code is RC and the filter needs to return extra flags FILTER-SUM, the final return code FRC must be :

+    FRC = RC + FILTER-SUM

+    Example.
+Suppose a filter modified the message and hence needs to return 100 as return code.
+Suppose also that a filter wants to block the filter selection list processing by specifying a flags value of 8, the value to be returned will be :

+    FRC = 100 + 8 = 108

     Filter selection is driven by two files 'FILTERS.IN.TAB' and 'FILTERS.OUT.TAB' that have the following format: